rossedward-arch/ml-generative-energy-design/docs/phd_proposal.md

 # Research Proposal
 **Title**: Integrated Reinforcement Learning and Explainable AI for Climate-Adapted Generative Design of Passivhaus and Net-Zero Buildings

-This research proposes a novel framework combining reinforcement learning (RL) and explainable artificial intelligence (XAI) to optimize generative design for climate-resilient, ultra-low-energy buildings in Edinburgh.
+This research proposes a novel framework combining reinforcement learning (RL) and explainable artificial intelligence (XAI) to optimize generative design for climate-resilient, ultra-low-energy buildings.
 Tailored to Scotland’s net-zero targets and dynamic climate, the project aligns with the University of Edinburgh’s strengths in AI, sustainable architecture, and urban informatics.

 ---